XeroAPI/XeroOAuth-PHP/README.md

 ## TODO

-1. Example of attaching a file
-2. Reading a value from a report
+1. Reading a value from a report
-3. Better WHERE and ORDER examples
+2. Better WHERE and ORDER examples
-4. Public API application example

 ## License & Credits